Practicum Counselor Agreement

 We anticipate Practicum Counselors will be a part of our staff for a full academic year, from late-August to late-May.

 As a Practicum Counselor, you will be invited for a two-session orientation to the program.
-The first meeting will take place in mid to late August and will include an informal introduction to your Practicum Counselor colleague (it’s a class of two), the Doctoral Interns who will be your Clinical Supervisors, and the three CHWS Staff Psychologists.
+The first meeting will take place in mid to late August and will include an informal introduction to your Practicum Counselor colleague (it’s a class of two), the Doctoral Interns who will be your Clinical Co-Supervisors, and the CHWS Staff Psychologists.
 The second meeting, in late August, will be a more formal orientation to CHWS, including clinic procedures, documentation, etc. You will also schedule the hours you will be at CHWS, as well as arranging a regular supervision time.
-You’ll begin supervision with your supervisor from that point forward.
+You’ll begin supervision with your supervisors from that point forward.

 - Practicum Counselors provide their supervisor available client slots, and are responsible for keeping those times open for client assignment, to the best of their ability, until filled.
 Please keep in mind that the more options you provide us, the sooner we’ll have referrals for you.
 For example, if you’d like to see two clients, but provide us only two slots to work with, our intake counselors are faced with finding students who (a) have followed-through with an intake appointment, (b) want ongoing therapy, (c) would be appropriate for a trainee, (d) have not requested someone else on staff, (e) have agreed to recording sessions, and (f) are available at one of the two hours you’ve provided.
-Finally, the room Practicum Counselors use for therapy sessions must be available at that hour; our psychiatrist, a part-time counselor and therapy groups use this room, too.
+Finally, the room Practicum Counselors use for therapy sessions must be available at that hour; our psychiatrist, dietitian and therapy groups use this room, too.
 Whew!
 Making that kind of match may take some time, so please provide us as many degrees of freedom as you can, given the demands of your own busy schedule.

 You’re welcome to see your clients any time Monday – Friday 9 a.m. – 4 p.m., except Wednesdays 9 - 10 a.m. (when we’re in a staff meeting).
 We want to assure that there is a receptionist to greet your client and a clinician available for your consultation if needed, whenever you see a client.

-Please provide your clinical supervisor with appropriate contact information for yourself, so (s)he will have the best possible chance of quickly getting in touch with you on your days away from CHWS, if necessary.
+Please provide your clinical supervisors with appropriate contact information for yourself, so (s)he will have the best possible chance of quickly getting in touch with you on your days away from CHWS, if necessary.

 - Practicum Counselors record all of their clinical sessions.
 Your clients will have already consented to recording before being assigned to you.
 A webcam will be provided for you in order to record sessions.
 There is an "audio only" recording function should your client request to not be video-recorded.